elevate0123/CSE/06 Sociology/Paper 1/08 Religion and Society.md

 ***
 Sociologist try to understand Religion in the form of an institution.
 Consider it as a Collective Human Activity & not as a supernatural thing.
 Study relationship of Religion with other social institutions
 - Functionalist - <ins>Beneficial entity</ins>
-- Conflict Theorist - Device of the haves to ideologically subdue the have nots Earlier it was a speculative activity, but now Religion is seen in terms of functions - dysfunctions & present forms
+- Conflict Theorist - Device of the haves to ideologically subdue the have-nots Earlier it was a speculative activity, but now Religion is seen in terms of functions - dysfunctions & present forms

 Religion - A Cultural system of commonly shred beliefs & rituals that provide a sense of ultimate meaning & purpose by creating an idea of reality that is sacred, super natural & all encompassing